Alaska man, 19, charged with arson for fire set at East Precinct

 J. Talitha Hazelton, an attorney representing David-Pitts, declined to comment on the charges Thursday and said she has not yet been able to see David-Pitts in person.

 Defendants in federal cases are held at Federal Detention Center SeaTac, where 31 inmates and six staff members have tested positive for the coronavirus.
 Federal courthouses in Seattle and Tacoma have been closed since March, resulting in delayed trials.
-TK NEED LINK TO JIM’S STORY PUBBING TODAY

 David-Pitts told investigators he had recently arrived in Seattle from Alaska to observe and participate in the protests here, the complaint says.